Learn

 The real opportunity

 Most women who own luxury bags have no idea what their collection is worth.
-They bought a Classic Flap in 2020 and don't realize it has appreciated 40%.
+They bought a Classic Flap in 2020 and don't realize it may have appreciated around 40%.
 They have a Birkin sitting in a dust bag and have never checked its current market value.
 They're sitting on five or six figures of value with no portfolio view, no price tracking, and no alerts when the market moves.

 *Retail prices and resale retention ranges are approximate, based on aggregated secondary market data from major platforms as of early 2026.
 Actual values vary by condition, color, hardware, size, and market conditions.
 Luxury goods are illiquid assets and should not be considered a substitute for diversified financial investments.
 Past performance does not guarantee future results.